Legislature approves bill to waive liquor license fees

 A 64-0 vote of approval by the House of Representatives on Thursday sent the measure to Gov. Michelle Lujan Grisham, who has embraced a variety of economic relief measures in response to the coronavirus pandemic.

-Bill co-sponsor Rep. Matthew McQueen of Galisteo called the fee waiver a gesture of good will to liquor license holders.
+Bill co-sponsor Rep. Matthew McQueen of Galisteo called the fee waiver a “gesture of good will to our liquor license holders who have struggled during the pandemic.”

+There are roughly 3,800 active liquor licenses holders in the state, including about 790 dispenser licensees and 710 restaurant licensees.

+Annual state fees range from $25 to $3,000, depending on the type of license.

-Many state lawmakers want to relax state restrictions on liquor sales in efforts to energize the hospitality industry.
+Separately, the state Senate is weighing a separate House-approved bill that would relax state restrictions on liquor sales in an effort to energize the hospitality industry.

+That bill would expand restaurant alcohol licenses that meet local ordinances to include not only beer and wine but also spirits with a 10 p.m. cutoff, while legalizing alcohol deliveries that are accompanied by food.

+Lujan Grisham says she supports the efforts to reform the state’s the state’s liquor licensure program and allow alcohol deliveries.

 (Copyright 2021 by The Associated Press.
 All Rights Reserved.)